Why become a Mentee

 The ANU NECTAR Mentoring Program is most relevant to academic staff in their first few years working as academics in teaching and/or research roles.
 Mid-career academics may find the Program relevant but are encouraged to participate as Mentors.
 It is possible to participate both as Mentee and Mentor.

 This Program is particularly useful to ECAs who would like to connect with a Mentor from a different discipline though same-discipline mentoring relationships are possible.
-A small number of non-academic Mentors will be available as well.
+Mentors with non-academic career experience will be available as well.

 The following eligibility criteria have been approved by all ANU Colleges.